,

 “Let it Shine!”
 Assembly takes place at the end of the Spring term.
 Like the Winter and Summer Music Concerts, it is also an opportunity for pupil instrumentalists to perform.
 However, this assembly differs in that all pupils are invited to audition if they feel they have a talent or act they would like to share with the school.
 It is a great opportunity for pupils to take to the stage and have their moment in the spotlight.
 Previous “Let it Shine!”
 Assemblies have featured comedy sketches, solo singing performances and student bands, in addition to the range of pupil instrumentalists that perform in the Winter and Summer Music Concerts.

-Year Group Festival Assemblies
+Class Festival Assemblies

-Class and year group assemblies provide children with opportunities to develop their confidence, improve their speaking and dramatic skills, and to share their learning with a larger community of children.
+Class assemblies provide children with opportunities to develop their confidence, improve their speaking and dramatic skills, and to share their learning with a larger community of children.
 In partnership with RE Lead, a calendar on festival assemblies is planned for annually.
 Every year group is allocated a focus festival, which is linked to one of their RE topics.
-To enrich their learning for that topic, the year group plan, rehearse and perform an assembly to educate and inform the rest of the school about their focus festival and/or religion, celebrate the associated culture through dramatic and musical performance, and share their learning.
+To enrich their learning for that topic, the class plan, rehearse and perform an assembly to educate and inform the rest of the school about their focus festival and/or religion, celebrate the associated culture through dramatic and musical performance, and share their learning.

 class assembly components